Code-Institute-Submissions/CI-MilestoneProject-1/README.md

  - The footer has a green border with a grey background to add to the tech theme of the site.

+ - **This feature satisfies the user story of finding the sites social media links as they are clearly displayed within the footer.**

  ![Footer](readme-files/footer.png)